dkarunakaran/carnd-advanced-lane-lines-p4/README.md

 The radius of curvature of the curve at a particular point is defined as the radius of the approximating circle.
 This radius changes as we move along the curve.

+The radius of curvature at any point x of the function x=f(y) is given as follows:

 <img src="output_images/radius_cur.png" />

 ```